DimitarKum/TabletMonitor/README.md

 12) Document Create table commands
-3 Point (When I went and try to write comment for every create table there is at least one comment os I don't think this is necessary (Alemneh))
+3 Point (When I try to write comment on our sql script, for every create table there is at least one comment so I don't think this is necessary (Alemneh))

 13) Document sample data commands
 1 Point (This question is not clear to me (Alemneh)